 Having the general area of where the sound is coming from will be helpful, as you can more properly diagnose the issue, or will be able to better inform the mechanic or body shop you are seeking to help fix the issue.

 If the clunking sound you are experiencing happens while you are stopped / stopping, perhaps at a red light or stop sign, than it is likely that the clunking may be an engine or transmission issue.
-You can use best obd2 scanner to find a code and find where is your car issue.

 If the clunking sound you are experiencing happens while driving over a bump, than it is likely that the issue has to stem from the suspension system.